VangoCode/node-react-auth-dynamodb/README.md

 # node-react-auth-dynamodb
+### `NOTE: this is a snippet from an internal project I am working on`
-Open sourcing the authentication system I wrote to work with React as the frontend, NodeJS as the backend, using Google Auth
+### Open sourcing the authentication system I wrote to work with React as the frontend, NodeJS as the backend, using Google Auth